Skip to content

 • Using industrial materials

 Minimalist art in America often appeared as large sculptures.
-These works challenged traditional art ideas.
-They made viewers think about art, space, and themselves.
+These works challenged old ideas about art.
+They made viewers think about art, space, and themselves in new ways.

 Minimalism changed American art scenes.
 It influenced galleries, museums, and public spaces.
 The style's simplicity stood out in busy cities.
-It offered a new way to experience art.
+It offered a new way to see and experience art.

 Examples of Successful Minimalist Artists

 Many American artists found success with minimalist approaches.
-Their work still influences art and design.
+Their work still influences art and design today.
 Some notable examples include:

 Donald Judd created "specific objects."
 These blurred the line between painting and sculpture.
-His box-like forms became iconic.
+His box-like forms became famous.
 Dan Flavin used fluorescent lights in his art.
 He explored how light interacts with space.

 Other successful minimalist artists include: